 B.LAB Matcha Hydrating Foam Cleanser is a soft, bouncy paste with little matcha particles.
 Once in contact with water, it quickly turns into workable and soft foam.
 Also, I love the scent of matcha.

 It feels light yet nourishing.
-It leaves the skin soft, plump, and evenly toned.
-It doesn’t feel stripping or drying.
+It leaves the skin soft, plump, and evenly toned without feeling stripping or drying.

-Allantoin is an emollient to protect the skin, a calming agent to soothe irritation and promote wound healing, an exfoliant to shed dead skin cells, a humectant, and super gentle.
+Allantoin is an emollient that protects the skin, a calming agent to soothe irritation and promote wound healing, an exfoliant to shed dead skin cells, a humectant, and super gentle.

-B.LAB Matcha Hydrating Foam Cleanser is sulfate-free and has only two gentle cleansing agents, Sodium Cocoyl Glycinate, and Sodium Lauroyl Glutamate, but it cleans the skin quickly and efficiently.
+B.LAB Matcha Hydrating Foam Cleanser is sulfate-free and contains only two gentle cleansing agents, Sodium Cocoyl Glycinate, and Sodium Lauroyl Glutamate, but it cleans the skin quickly and efficiently.

 It is also reasonably priced and very cost-effective.
 You only need a pea size to clean all your face.

-I went through many tubes of this cleanser already, and it is pretty money-saving since one tube lasts longer compared to many of the cleansers I have tried.
+I went through many tubes of this cleanser already, and it is pretty money-saving since one tube lasts longer than many of the cleansers I have tried.

 Best suited for: Dry and normal skin types